Customer satisfaction is an essential factor that dictates whether a business is going to triumph or not.

 So why are self-service tools so important for any business or company?

-This is mainly because of the two motivation factors:
+This is mainly because of two motivating factors:

 - Unit Economics (internal motivation)